Smertos/Authie/README.md

 Roadmap
 ----------
-* Setup a development environment (In-Progress) :wrench:
+* :wrench: Setup a development environment (In-Progress)
-* Lay down the basic UI :foggy:
+* :foggy: Lay down the basic UI
-* Write and drop in functional part :key:
+* :key: Write and drop in functional part
-* A bit of UI polishing magic :sparkles:
+* :sparkles: A bit of UI polishing magic
-* Add time correction for codes :clock1:
+* :clock1: Add time correction for codes
-* Add image barcode scanner for quick adding new entries :║▌║█║▌│║▌║▌█:
+* :║▌║█║▌│║▌║▌:█ Add image barcode scanner for quick adding new entries

 Contributions
 ----------